 You won't get lonely on the Minuteman Bikeway.
-The 11-mile rail-trail through suburban Boston is one of New England's most popular trails.
+The nearly 10-mile rail-trail through suburban Boston is one of New England's most popular trails.
 Warm summer weekends in particular bring folks of all ages and abilities elbow to elbow along the asphalt bikeway.

 The corridor boasts more than a vibrant present.
 It has a storied past that includes, as the name implies, a role in Revolutionary War times.
 The trail travels through the area where the Revolutionary War began in April 1775.
 In 1846, the Lexington & West Cambridge Railroad built and started service on the line.
 The blizzard of 1977 halted passenger service for good, and the demise of freight service followed in 1981.

 In 1991, the line was railbanked by federal law, making it possible to transform the line into a rail-trail, while preserving future railroad opportunities.
 Just a year later, Rails-to-Trails Conservancy and the communities along the route celebrated the opening of the Minuteman Bikeway as the country's 500th rail-trail.
 By 1998, the Minuteman Bikeway was extended from downtown Arlington to the Alewife T-station in Cambridge.
 In 2000, the White House recognized the trail as a Millennium Trail (a program of the Clinton administration that noted outstanding trails in honor of the millennium), solidifying its reputation as a premier recreation and transportation route.

 Although most users know the entire route as simply the Minuteman Bikeway, there are actually several connecting trails that can lead you from Somerville to downtown Concord.
 From Boston you have the option to hop the Red Line subway to Alewife T-station, where the Minuteman begins.
 To add 1.5 miles to your route, jump off at Davis Square Station and take the Alewife Linear Park to the Minuteman.